What is a Condom, Condom Sizes and Facts, How to use a Condom – Durex

 While they come in a wide variety of sizes, flavours and types, they can also serve very specific functions, such as helping delay a man's orgasm, or significantly improve pleasure for both partners.

+Many people feel anxious about how to use condoms.
 Contrary to popular belief, using a condom properly is fairly easy.
-For starters, keep condoms in a tin case or a box as opposed to a bag or a wallet.
+What is important is to pick the right condom size and store it in a tin case or a box as opposed to a bag or a wallet.
 Doing so might damage.
 Another thing to keep in check is expiry date.
+Condoms in India are now also available in different favours and textures.

 Now, both men and women can help each other wear a condom, however, to keep things hygienic, it is important to wash your hands.
 Also, if you’ve had any oily or greasy food, make sure your hands are clean as the oils may react with the condom, increasing the chances of breakage.